 Turkey's CBI program steps outside the Caribbean mold.
 At $400,000 in qualifying real estate β which must be held for three years before resale β it is the highest-cost program on this list.
 But the investment is refundable (property can be sold after the hold period), the processing time is a competitive 3β6 months, and the strategic positioning is unlike anything available in the Caribbean.

 As a NATO member, G20 economy, and geographic bridge between Europe, Central Asia, and the Middle East, Turkey provides a citizenship context that opens distinct business and banking doors.
 Particularly for investors operating in the Gulf, Central Asian markets, or the MENA region.
 The Turkish passport covers 110β120 countries visa-free, including Japan, Singapore, South Korea, and Qatar, but does not include the Schengen Zone or the United Kingdom.
+A useful bonus: Turkey also holds a US E-2 treaty, giving Turkish citizens a similar US business-visa pathway to Grenada's.

-For investors who already have Schengen access through another passport, residency, or nationality, Turkey's geographic leverage and returnable real estate investment can make it a powerful complement -not a substitute - to a Caribbean CBI document.
+For investors who already have Schengen access through another passport, residency, or nationality, Turkey's geographic leverage and returnable real estate investment can make it a powerful complement - not a substitute - to a Caribbean CBI document.

 Once active, the program is expected to offer a passport with 170+ visa-free destinations.
 This includes the UK, the Schengen Zone, Japan, and most of Latin America.
 At launch, this could potentially be the strongest direct CBI passport in the world for global mobility.
 Processing is expected to take between 3 to 6 months.